samsquire/thunk-system/README.md

 # Graph edit

-the graph is how things work at the moment, you can move it around and keep the same behaviour.
+the graph is how things work at the moment as an architecture, you can move it around and keep the same behaviour.